cs130-w22/Group-B1/backend/docs/api.md

 }
 ```

-Please refer to the `shared` folder for more details on the `Roommate` interface.
+Please refer to the `roommate` folder for more details on the `Roommate` interface.

 ### Endpoints